Commodore Format Power Pack 20. The Bod Squad, Ant Attack, Maze Mania, Cataylpse.

 We’ve done a bit of digging, though, and unearthed The Bod Squad’s tragic back story.
 When you hear it everything starts to make sense.
 In short: it looks like a premium title because that’s what it was intended to be.

 Initially, Bod was sent out in demo form by programmer Kent Murray to a bunch of full-price software publishers.
 It was originally meant for Digital Magic (they of great lost title Escape From Colditz) before their collapse.
 Thalamus – Creatures and Summer Camp – were next on the list.
 They loved what they saw, but told Kent that it was six months too late: they’d already given up on trying to make money out of the dying C64 market.

 Eventually, budget label Zeppelin said yes.
 But they demanded it was turned around in super quick time for a £3.99 release.
 Just three levels were asked for, which accounts for it being so short.
 Many more were planned.
-The game’s maddening level of difficulty, inescapable pits (you just have to wait to run out of time!) and questionable restart points can also be attributed to this: if there’d been more time, play testing would have weeded it out.
+The game’s maddening level of difficulty, inescapable pits (you just have to wait to run out of time!) and harsh restart points can also be attributed to this: if there’d been more time, play testing would have weeded it out.

 The good news is that Kent intends – one day – to release the game as he imagined it would be.
 As it stands we’ve got a frustrating, limited glimpse at what could’ve been.